julianficht/webt-core-doctrine-dbal/README.md

 - The create statements are available as SQL file

 ## User Story 3
-*As a Developer I want to insert test data into the database (aka “seed the database”), so that the retrieval and display of data can later be tested.*
+*As a Developer I want to insert test data into the database (aka "seed the database"), so that the retrieval and display of data can later be tested.*

 ### Acceptance Criteria
 - The database contains information about at least 5 rounds of RPS (see user story 2 for a round definition).